rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 powershell.exe was launched by winword.exe with an encoded command line
 ```

-Now the behavior is stronger.
+Now the behaviour is stronger.
 Add follow-on activity:

 ```text
 powershell.exe was launched by winword.exe with an encoded command line, wrote a file to a user-writable path, and initiated outbound network communication shortly after execution
 ```

 Now we have something that begins to look like detection engineering material.
-The observation has become behavior.
+The observation has become behaviour.
 The goal is not only to collect interesting facts.
 The goal is to describe what happened in a way that can be tested, searched for, and potentially detected again.

 ---